 - Uncle Vanya

-Robata is a traditional Japanese cooking technique in which foods are grilled over a charcoal fire.
-COD is the first restaurant to introduce this type of cuisine to Riga.
-Plates feature the freshest ingredients prepared to perfection, whether it’s grilled salmon or a simple sushi roll.
+COD was the first restaurant to bring authentic Japanese cuisine to Riga.
+Plates feature the freshest ingredients prepared to perfection, whether it’s robata grilled fish or a simple sushi roll.
 I was wowed, quite frankly, and can’t wait to go back.
-The set lunch menu is an absolute steal considering how much food is included.

 Hotel dining can be hit or miss, but Le Dome Restaurant never disappoints.
-The chef – who trained in Michelin-starred kitchens around the world – creates dishes that are both healthful and delicious.
+The chef – who trained in Michelin-starred kitchens around the world – creates beautiful Baltic dishes with a French twist.
+The seafood starters are particularly good.
 In the warmer months, a rooftop terrace offers a lovely view over Old Riga.

 Domini Canes

 Considering Domini Canes is located on a busy street in the old town, you might expect it to be a tourist trap, but that is definitely not the case.
-The menu changes seasonally, but you really can’t go wrong with any of the fish or chicken dishes.
+The pan-fried pikeperch is my go-to dish, but I’ve never had a bad meal here.
 Domini Canes also has some of the tastiest desserts in town!

 Entresol